satan004/Exercise-_Algorithm/README.md

 ## Exercise 11
 ### **Find** Maximum number in the list
+- loop scans through the array and plucks out the largest number.
 ```Python
 arr = [10, 40, 20, 4, 3]
 max = arr[0]